The Intel Core i3-14100 wins in 9 out of 14 comparable specs, with 3 ties. Its biggest advantage is L2 Cache (400% better).

 AI Versus Verdict

-The Intel Core i3-14100 is the objective winner of this comparison, securing a lead in nine out of fourteen measured specifications.
-Its most significant technical advantage is the L2 cache, which is 400% better than that of the Intel Core i7-7700K.
-This substantial improvement in cache capacity provides the primary performance edge for the newer processor, allowing it to outperform the older model across the majority of the evaluated hardware metrics.
+The Intel Core i3-14100 is the objective winner of this comparison, securing victories in nine out of fourteen measured specifications.
+Its most significant technical advantage over the Intel Core i7-7700K is its L2 cache, which is 400% better.
+This substantial improvement in cache capacity provides the primary performance edge for the newer processor, while the older model only manages to outperform its successor in two specific areas, including a 20% higher base clock speed.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.